Diagnose Provisioning Packages

 Unable to perform bulk enrollment in Microsoft Entra ID

-When enrolling devices into Microsoft Entra ID using provisioning packages, the bulk token request is rejected, if the user requesting a bulk token isn't authorized to grant application consent.
+When you enroll devices into Microsoft Entra ID using provisioning packages, the bulk token request is rejected, if the user requesting a bulk token isn't authorized to grant application consent.
 For more information, see Configure how users consent to applications.

 Note